Christopher Bagnæs Hansen: Career

 Hansen was active in the management of Industriforeningen.
 He was a board member of the Association of Craftsmen in Copenhagen from 1857 to 1867 and was involved in the establishment of the Alderstrøst housing estate.

 Personal life

 Hansen married Claudine Henriette Olsen (25 February 1803 - 31 March 1857) on 16 February 1827 in the Garrison Church in Copenhagen but this marriage was later dissolved.
-He married for a second time, Jacobine Marie Charlotte Krause (14 April1819 - 11 January 1892) on 19 November 1843 in Damsholte Church.
-She was the daughter of Johan Diderik Conrad Krause (1770-1846), the gardener at Marienborg Manor, and Anne Charlotte Hedevig Krause bée Keilow (1783-1860).
+He married for a second time, Jacobine Marie Charlotte Krause (14 April 1819 - 11 January 1892) on 19 November 1843 in Damsholte Church.
+She was the daughter of Johan Diderik Conrad Krause (1770-1846), the gardener at Marienborg Manor, and Anne Charlotte Hedevig Krause née Keilow (1783-1860).